petergridge/Irrigation-V5/README.md

 ### Basic Configuration
 You need to define the entities that allow you to control the features you want.
 I have have moved away from defining the helpers in YAML and create them via the Helpers tab in the Settings, Devices and services paged, I find it easier and there is no need to restart HA when you add new ones.
 Create the following for a basic setup.

-For the Program:
+For the Program create these helpers:
 - Input_datetime for the program start time (time only)
 - Input_boolean  to support the toggling of the configuration in the custom card
 - Input_boolean to support the enabling/disabling of the program
 - Input_select to define the frequency you want the zone to run, you can do this on the program if you want and save a few entities but I have different frequencies on some zones

-For each Zone:
+For each Zone create these helpers:
 - Input_number to provide the duration of the watering cycle

 This will get a basic setup running, have a read of the notes below and try a few of the other features.